 FODMAPs are found in the foods we eat.
 FODMAPs is an acronym for

-A few examples of food sources for each of the FODMAPs are listed below.
-The list is not complete.
-New data has been obtained regarding the FODMAP content of foods.
-As a result, there have been some changes from previous food lists.
-Below is a list containing up-to-date information.
-The dietitians at Shepherd Works can provide you with an up to date list of the full list of foods during a consultation.
+A few examples of food sources high in each of the FODMAPs are listed below.
+The list is not complete, and is subject to change as new data becomes available regarding the FODMAP content of foods.
+The dietitians at Shepherd Works can provide you with a more complete and up to date list of foods during a consultation.

 The Low FODMAP diet has two phases.
 The first phase generally involves a strict restriction of all high FODMAP foods.
 This phase should be followed for 6-8 weeks only, then an expert dieititian should be consulted for a review appointment to learn the second phase.
 The second phase is where the diet is liberalised to suit each individual – where the type and amount of FODMAPs are identified so that the longer term diet can be established.
 It is recommended that you consult with an experienced dietitian for both phases of the low FODMAP diet as each phase involves many dietary changes.